 Easy Soda Bread Recipe

 This Irish soda bread is so simple to make and tastes great!
 There is no yeast in this recipe and there is no rise time, making it super quick.
 The outside texture reminds me of an Irish scone, while the inside is tender and sweet.
 My kids weren’t sure of the texture at first, but it grew on them.
-It’s definitely not the same texture as my traditional bread recipe, but so yummy.
+It’s definitely not the same texture as my easy homemade bread recipe, but so yummy.
 My husband and I couldn’t stop eating it!

 This Irish soda bread tastes great served with butter and a little bit of honey.
 We absolutely loved it and will be making it again for dinner on Saint Patrick’s Day along with corned beef and cabbage!